michael-rowe/ai-in-hpe/code.md

 # Additional reading

 Carrigan, M. (2023).
 Code Interpreter for ChatGPT is mind blowing.
 (2023, July 31).
-Retrieved from https://markcarrigan.net/2023/07/31/code-interpreter-for-chatgpt-is-mind-blowing
+Retrieved from <https://markcarrigan.net/2023/07/31/code-interpreter-for-chatgpt-is-mind-blowing>

+---

+**Footnotes**

-[^1]: Code Interpreter is a tool developed by OpenAI to support programming by both novice and experienced software developers.
-It is available through the paid version of ChatGPT (i.e. ChatGPT Plus).
+[^1]: [Code Interpreter](https://platform.openai.com/docs/assistants/tools/code-interpreter) is a plugin developed by OpenAI to support programming by both novice and experienced software developers.
+It basically enables ChatGPT to write and execute code.
+It is only available to ChatGPT Plus subscribers.